Deep-MI/hipsta/README.md

 ## Installation:

 It is recommended to run this pipeline within its own virtual environment.
-A virtual environment can, for example, be created using Python' `virtualenv`
+A virtual environment can, for example, be created using Python's `virtualenv`
 command:

 `virtualenv /path/to/a/new/directory/of/your/choice`